winstonbecker/scCRC_continuum/README.md

 The raw data for unaffacted, polyp, and CRC samples will be hosted on the the HTAN data portal (https://htan-portal-nextjs.now.sh/) under the PRE-CANCER ATLAS: FAMILIAL ADENOMATOUS POLYPOSIS project.
 The raw data for normal colon samples will be hosted on the HuBMAP data portal under the Stanford TMC (https://portal.hubmapconsortium.org/search?group_name[0]=Stanford%20TMC&entity_type[0]=Dataset).

 ## Scripts: ##
+Note that many of the scripts use the same functions.
+Here, necessary functions were copied into each individual file for simplicity.

 #### Preprocessing with cell ranger ####
 cell_ranger_sbatch_scripts contains run_cell_ranger_ATAC_example.sbatch and run_cell_ranger_RNA_example.sbatch, which are examples of how cell ranger was used to generate expression matricies and fragments files from fastqs.